Dzem-z/quiz-app/README.md

 # Quiz App
 Quiz App is a web application for geographical quizzes based on openstreetmap data.

-Application enables user to pick a quiz about administrative division of a specific area by selecting an area on the map where the quiz will be based and then selecting administrative units to be guessed in the quiz.
+Application enables users to pick a quiz about the administrative division of a specific area by selecting an area on the map where the quiz will be based and then selecting administrative units to be guessed in the quiz.

-In the quiz user is prompted to click areas on the map given their name.
-User answers by clicking appropriate areas on the map until all of the areas are guessed.
+In the quiz, a user is prompted to click areas on the map given their name.
+The user answers by clicking appropriate areas on the map until all of the areas are guessed.

 ## Installation
 In order to install quiz-app you need to have npm(node) installed and sql daemon as well on your computer.